asbiin/semantic-release-github-pullrequest/README.md

 #### proxy

-Can be a the proxy URL or and `Object` with the following properties:
+Can be `false`, a proxy URL or an `Object` with the following properties:

 | Property      | Description                                                    | Default                              |
 |---------------|----------------------------------------------------------------|--------------------------------------|